 April: Iranian Defense Minister Mostafa Mohammed Najjar met with Venezuelan officials in Caracas to discuss defense cooperation.
 It was the first visit by an Iranian defense minister to Venezuela since 1979 Iranian Revolution.
 The two countries reportedly shared sensitive information on their military developments and capabilities and agreed to joint training exercises.

-Sept.
-25: Venezuelan Mining Minister Rodolfo Sanz said that Iranian experts were helping his country conduct geological surveys to locate uranium deposits.
+September 25: Iranian experts were helping Caracas conduct geological surveys to locate uranium deposits, Venezuelan Mining Minister Rodolfo Sanz said.
 Venezuela had an estimated 50,000 tons of un-mined uranium, which the United States feared could be used to help Iran develop a nuclear weapon.

 Iran and Venezuela agreed to invest $760 million in each other’s energy sectors.
 Venezuela pledged to export 20,000 barrels of gasoline per day to Iran.

-Jun.
-26: Iran and Venezuela inked six agreements in the economic, financial, technological and scientific fields.
-Venezuelan President Nicolas Maduro agreed to a $500 million credit line to fund joint investments and help improve supplies of goods “necessary for the Venezuelan people,” including drugs and surgical equipment.
+June 26: Iran and Venezuela inked six agreements in the economic, financial, technological and scientific fields.
+President Maduro agreed to a $500 million credit line to fund joint investments and help improve supplies of basic goods and necessities, including drugs and surgical equipment.

-Nov.
-23: President Maduro met with President Rouhani in Tehran to discuss oil prices and trade ties.
-“Tehran is fully ready to expand scientific and educational cooperation with the Venezuelan part, to meet Venezuelans trade and industrial demands and to implement joint projects based on the previous agreements,” said Rouhani.
+November 23: President Rouhani met with President Maduro in Tehran to discuss oil prices and trade ties.
+“Tehran is fully ready to expand scientific and educational cooperation with the Venezuelan part, to meet Venezuelans trade and industrial demands and to implement joint projects based on the previous agreements,” Rouhani said .

-Aug.
-26: Iranian Foreign Minister Mohammad Javad Zarif met with President Maduro in Caracas.
-Zarif and Maduro vowed to increase trade between the two countries.
+August 26: Iranian Foreign Minister Zarif met with President Maduro in Caracas to discuss trade ties.
 Venezuela launched a special commission to push forward bilateral deals signed in 2015.
-“We are advancing in our bilateral cooperation as well as in matters of mutual interest for economic development...we are going to create a new dynamism in Venezuela-Iran relations,” said President Maduro.
+“We are advancing in our bilateral cooperation as well as in matters of mutual interest for economic development...we are going to create a new dynamism in Venezuela-Iran relations,” President Maduro said.

 April: Iran’s Mahan Air resumed commercial flights between Tehran and Caracas.
 Flights between the two capitals were halted in 2010.

-November: Iran and Venezuela signed new “scientific and technological” agreements for cooperation in “education, nanotechnology, biotechnology and engineering, according to the Venezuelan government.
+November: Iran and Venezuela signed new scientific and technological agreements in “education, nanotechnology, biotechnology and engineering," according to the Venezuelan government.
 Caracas did not provide additional details about the deal.

 June 8: Iran sent medical equipment to Venezuela to help stem the COVID-19 outbreak.
 "Right now, what we are receiving is different types of testing kits,” Venezuelan Planning Minister Ricardo Menendez said on state television.

-June 21: The Golsan, an Iranian cargo ship transporting 23,000 tons of product, delivered food to Venezuela to stock the first Iranian supermarket in the country.
-The Iranian embassy in Caracas praised the delivery as "another success in friendly and fraternal relations between two countries."
+June 21: The Golsan, an Iranian cargo ship, delivered 23,000 tons of food to Venezuela to stock the first Iranian supermarket.
+The Iranian embassy in Caracas praised the delivery as "another success in friendly and fraternal relations."